-Please note: If you have cable or satellite, this message doesn’t apply to you
+If you have cable or satellite, this message doesn’t apply to you.

-To keep watching KET, you will need to rescan your TV or converter box.
+For over-the-air (antenna) viewers, to keep receiving KET, you will need to rescan your TV or converter box.
+Here’s how:

 - Select “scan” or “autotune” from the menu to start the scanning process.

 - Your TV will do the rest.
 This process usually takes a few minutes to complete.

 Every TV is different, so what you see on your screen may not exactly match the steps above.
 If you run into trouble, please refer to your TV’s product manual, or contact the TV manufacturer for clearer directions specific to your device.

 NEXTGEN TV is the latest digital television technology standard for broadcast, beginning to roll out market by market in the United States.
 NEXTGEN TV provides a better audio and video experience for viewers, brings broadcast TV into a new age and is built on the recently developed ATSC 3.0 broadcast standard.